FaDiiiLeo/Sign-Up-Form/README.md

 # Sign-Up-Form
-Simple Sign Up Form using HTML5 and CSS3.
+Simple Sign Up Form Developed using HTML5 and CSS3.